The Peyton Salt and Pepper Pear Diamond Ring | Lisa Robin

 THE PEYTON

-How Lisa Robin Designs Your Gemstone Engagement Ring
+How Lisa Robin Designs Your Diamond Engagement Ring

 Online Ordering

-Begin your custom gemstone engagement ring through a guided online experience designed to bring clarity to each decision.
-From understanding gemstone options to exploring engagement ring settings, the process is supported by in-depth educational resources throughout the site.
+Begin your custom engagement ring through a guided online experience designed to bring clarity to each decision.
+From understanding diamond shapes to exploring engagement ring settings, the process is supported by in-depth educational resources throughout the site.

 Private Design Appointments

-Browse available certified gemstones sourced from trusted suppliers through the Lisa Robin gemstone collection.
+Compare diamonds sourced from trusted suppliers around the world through the Lisa Robin Global Diamond Collection.

-As you explore your engagement ring, you can review gemstones by variety, color, and overall presence to select the one that best complements your design.
+As you explore your engagement ring, you can review available diamonds by shape, proportions, and overall presence to select the one that best complements your design.

-We guide you through how each gemstone interacts with your setting — so the final ring feels balanced, intentional, and cohesive.
+We guide you through how each diamond interacts with your setting—so the final engagement ring feels balanced, intentional, and cohesive.

 Before your ring is hand-crafted, you’ll review detailed CAD renderings created using your diamond’s exact dimensions.